Rupt/bailed-statistics/README.md

 This is an efficient design pattern for short-lived programs.

-to track and free memory oneself is duplication of effort.
+To track and free memory oneself is duplication of effort.

 RooStats and its HistFitter extensions operate under this design.